GluuFederation/flex/docs/supergluu/user-guide/index.md

 ## Push Notifications

-Super Gluu can receive push notifications from Gluu Servers.
+Super Gluu can receive push notifications from Flex.
 The server can send an enrollment or authentication request to the application, as if it scanned the QR code directly.

 ![push notification](../../assets/supergluu/user-guide/push_notification.jpg)